 |Profile of the Scholar and expertise||Scholar CV||50%|

 |Scientific quality of the institution (2)||Ranked university||10%|

-Selected Applicants will receive an Invitation letter from the JPB with all the details, so a final confirmation of its acceptance must be sent back by the Granted Scholar.
+Selected Applicants, with a final score higher than 8 out of 10, will receive an Invitation letter from the JPB with all the details.
+A final confirmation of its acceptance must be sent back by the Granted Scholar.

 EMMC scholars holding an Erasmus Mundus scholarship must:

 - Commit themselves to actively participate in the masters course activities

 - Perform teaching/research/student tutoring activities